stupidpupil/r_nhs_wales_orgs_and_sites/README.md

 *Abbr* deliberately omits "U" as a suffix for University Health Boards, to improve discrimination (on the basis of length and word-shape).

-*ShortName* aims to be 10 characters or shorter, but has no guarantees.
+*ShortName* is guaranteed to be 15 characters or shorter, and aims to be 10 characters or shorter for almost all sites.

 *Name* will not mention the site or organisation type (e.g. "Ysbyty", "NHS Trust"), but *FullName* will.

+None of these will ever start with "The".

 ## Site Aliases